data4knowledge/ddf/README.md

-# TransCelerate Digitial Data Flow (DDF) - Simple Examples
+# TransCelerate Digitial Data Flow (DDF) and Unified Study Definition Model (USDM) - Prototype and Demonstration Code

 ## Overview
-This Github contains some simple python programs that were used to investigate and prototype the DDF USDM and, in particular, the generation of an SoA and eCRF from the model
+This Github contains some simple python programs that were used to investigate and prototype the DDF USDM and, in particular, the generation of an SoA and eCRF from the model.

+The project is a collaboration between Transcelerate and CDISC and more information can be found [here on the TransCelerate site](https://www.transceleratebiopharmainc.com/initiatives/digital-data-flow/) and on the [CDISC web site](https://www.cdisc.org/ddf)

+## Disclaimer
+Nothing in this repository should be taken as definitive or normative and does not speak for either Transcelerate or CDISC.
+The code here is for prototyping and demonstration purposes only and is provided as is.

 ## Method
 The method chosen was to place a logical representation of the USDM into a Neo4j property graph.
 This conversion of the USDM UML into a graph representation allowed familiarity with the model to be gained while making prototype implementation easy.
 The use of Neo4j also allowed the model to be visualized easily.

 ## Programs
 Three programs are available:
 -	ddf.py – Loads the DDF data into Neo4j